michael-milette/moodle-theme_gcweb/README.md

 ## System Requirements

-WET-BOEW-Moodle will initially be released for Moodle 3.1.x LTS (Long Term Support) but be supported on Apache based web servers only.
-Details of [Web server, database and web browser requirements](https://docs.moodle.org/dev/Moodle_3.1_release_notes#Server_requirements) can be found on Moodle.org.
+WET-BOEW-Moodle will initially be released for Moodle 3.7 (or 3.8) in fall of 2019.
+Details of [Web server, database and web browser requirements](https://docs.moodle.org/dev/Moodle_3.7_release_notes#Server_requirements) can be found on Moodle.org.
 Support for other versions of Moodle may be added at a later date depending on the level of interest.

 Note: The WET-BOEW-Moodle theme will also include web based mobile support on iOS and Android devices.

-These specifications and requirements may change as the initial development gets under way.
+These specifications and requirements may change as development progresses.

 ## Documentation

-Documentation will be available in [the project's Wiki](https://github.com/wet-boew/wet-boew-moodle/wiki).
+Any provided documentation will eventually be available in [the project's Wiki](https://github.com/wet-boew/wet-boew-moodle/wiki).
 This will include:
 * Changelog
 * Installation
-* Configuration
+* Theme configuration
-* Updating WET-BOEW-MOODLE
+* Updating WET-BOEW-Moodle
 * Uninstallation

 ## Have Ideas?
 Need support?
 Reporting a bug?

 To propose ideas, report a bug or request support, please [create individual](https://github.com/wet-boew/wet-boew-moodle/issues).
 Keep in mind that support for this project is provided on a voluntary basis and is therefore limited by availability and willingness of volunteers to contribute their time and effort.
+We are open to, encourage and appreciate pull requests and support in responding to people's questions.

 ## Acknowledgements